Rachmaninov and Lokshin

 Unlike Lokshin, Rachmaninov’s early lapse in career did not undermine his further success.
 The composer has been known worldwide for his fundamentally Russian style and passion.
 Presented in this album Piano Sonata No.1, which was originally themed after Goethe’s tragic play, Faust, is one of the woefully underperformed works of the master.
 Denis Burshtein, who was first introduced to public as young genius and has since grown into an accomplished musician, performs this piece with exceptional projection and understanding.

-II.
-Rachmaninoff: Piano Sonata No.1 in D Minor, op.
+- Sergei Rachmaninoff: Piano Sonata No. 1 in D Minor, Op.
 28: I. Allegro Moderato

-IV.
-Rachmaninoff: Piano Sonata No.1 in D Minor, op.
+- Sergei Rachmaninoff: Piano Sonata No. 1 in D Minor, Op.
 28: III.
 Allegro Molto

 - Alexander Lokshin: Prelude and Theme with Variations for Piano